Climate and Average Weather Year Round in Atlantic City New Jersey, United States

 The average hourly wind speed in Atlantic City experiences significant seasonal variation over the course of the year.

 The windier part of the year lasts for 7.0 months, from October 4 to May 3, with average wind speeds of more than 11.9 miles per hour.
-The windiest day of the year is January 13, with an average hourly wind speed of 14.7 miles per hour.
+The windiest month of the year in Atlantic City is January, with an average hourly wind speed of 14.6 miles per hour.

 The calmer time of year lasts for 5.0 months, from May 3 to October 4.
-The calmest day of the year is July 26, with an average hourly wind speed of 9.1 miles per hour.
+The calmest month of the year in Atlantic City is July, with an average hourly wind speed of 9.4 miles per hour.

 The predominant average hourly wind direction in Atlantic City varies throughout the year.